 Conceptually speaking, selling a house in Stockton couldn’t be easier… It’s a sellers market… we have a record low inventory of houses, home values are at a 10 year high.
 What that means in layman’s terms is that there are more buyers than sellers and if you are ready to sell your house, you’ve got the upperhand.
 So how do you take advantage of that?

-Surely you know that conventional wisdom dictates you hire a real estate agent regardless of the condition of your house because they can advise you in all things real estate.
+That conventional wisdom isn’t vague, it dictates that you hire a real estate agent regardless of the condition of your house because they can advise you in all things real estate.
 They understand buyers and sellers markets, low inventory, repairs and updates and of course marketing.
 They are all marketing experts… especially in digital technologies… right?

 So homeowners just want to believe that there is a magic pill.
 But, Real estate agents, like it or not are not dragon slayers.
 They are not sales people and they are not miracle workers.
-In real estate it isn’t always that easy to get things done and the level of competence of your agent may just make or break the deal.
+In real estate, it isn’t always that easy to get things done and the level of competence of your agent may just make or break the deal.
 Homeowners need to be aware that what happened across the street or across town in not necessarily indicative of will happen for you.
 There are just so many other factors that may just come into play.
 You have the full spectrum of real estate agents (good to horrible), lenders, inspectors, appraisers and title companies.
-With that many people anything can go wrong, get delayed or worse yet get “deep sixed” altogether …
+With that many people anything can go wrong, get delayed or worse yet, get “deep sixed” altogether …

 Sadly, most Stockton homeowners don’t and when it comes time to sell their houses, 72% just pick the first real estate agent that they talk to.
 That would mean that everyone of those sellers believed that there was NO Difference between one real estate agent and the next and no matter what they did they were going to receive the same outcome… for the same price.